Awwwesome-MiniSQL/Awwwesome-MiniSQL/README.md

 make
 ./MiniSQL
 ```
-In MiniSQL, you can type:(<TAB> autocompletion for file is supported)
+In MiniSQL, you can type:
 ```
 exec Data/table-create-drop-0.sql;
 exec Data/table-create-drop-1.sql;